Ethernol/C2H6O/README.md

 npm run dev -- --open
 ```

+## Using the application

+The following screen shots show how to create a new link to a creator image.
+Fans can paint on it and share their love for the creator by donating money to the creator!

 ## Problems when testing

 Browsers can pose quite a lot of problems when testing the workability of the server combined with accessing a database on the same machine.